MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeWebAppsServer/deploy-office-web-apps-server.md

   - Deploy the Office Web Apps Server farm

-  - If you see “500 Web Service Exceptions” or “500.21 – Internal Server Error” messages
+  - If you see "500 Web Service Exceptions" or "500.21 – Internal Server Error" messages

-## Watch a video to see how it’s done
+## Watch a video to see how it's done

 Watch the following video to see how to set up Office Web Apps Server in a test environment.
-You’ll also see a preview of how to configure SharePoint 2013 to use Office Web Apps Server.
+You'll also see a preview of how to configure SharePoint 2013 to use Office Web Apps Server.

 **Set up Office Web Apps Server in a test environment**